Skip to content

 General admission requirements for entry to the programme are:

 • All International student for whom English is not their first language are required to achieve IELTS 6.5 or equivalency – with no less than 5.5 in any element.
-For more information please click here.
+Additional information can be found on our English Language requirements page

 See Admissions Policy for other acceptable qualifications.